WP-for-Church/Sermon-Manager/readme.txt

 * Fix: MediaElement videos not working
 * Fix: Options to hide specific filters in dropdown filtering will work now
 * Fix: Pagination not working in shortcode
+* Fix: PHP Warnings when filtering used without the shortcode
 * Fix: Plain HTML sermon content doesn't have translated preacher label
 * Fix: Preacher custom preacher label not showing up on new archive and single pages
 * Fix: Sidebar showing under sermons